Memo to the GOP: Liberty Is Colorblind

 Shortly after CPAC concluded, the Grand Old Party released an election 2012 “after action report” with GOP initials – the Growth and Opportunity Project.
 RNC Chairman Reince Priebus ordered up this 97-page report, and not a minute too soon.
 Priebus, who proudly carries and reads his copy of our Essential Liberty Pocket Guide, and who arranged for its distribution to all 14,000 attendees at the last GOP convention, said, correctly, “I don’t think our platform is the issue.”

-While Priebus chairs a party with some members who are virtually indistinguishable from their Socialist Democratic Party opponents, he is not among them.
+While Priebus chairs a party with some members who are virtually indistinguishable from their Socialist Democrat Party opponents, he is not among them.
 Priebus is cut from the cloth of Patriot warriors, not armchair diplomats, and his vision for the future of the Republican Party reflects that spirit.

 It’s a spirit that is evident in the Republican report’s introductory sentence: “The GOP today is a tale of two parties.
 One of them, the gubernatorial wing, is growing and successful.
 The other, the federal wing, is increasingly marginalizing itself, and unless changes are made, it will be increasingly difficult for Republicans to win another presidential election in the near future.”